JeanLeBris/csv_editor/README.md

 If you want to quit without saving, you can use the `:q` command.

+If you want to save, you can use the `:w` command, you can also add a file path behind to save in a different file than the input one like this : `:w [file_name]`.

-If you want to save and quit, you can use the `:wq` command.
+If you want to save and quit, you can use the `:wq` command, you can also add a file path behind to save in a different file than the input one like this : `:wq [file_name]`.

 If you want to move around faster, you can use the `:jump` command and go to the nth row using the following format :
 ```